Irvington pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Irvington?

-On 25 June 2026, Grass is the dominant pollen source in Irvington. willow, hazel, and cypress are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Irvington. ambrosia are also present but at lower levels. cypress, oak, willow, alder, artemisia, and birch are not currently active.

 When is pollen season in Irvington?